microsoft/nni/docs/QuickStart.md

 ## Installation

-Two ways for installation: you can get NNI from pypi or clone the repo and install it from there.

 **Install through pip**

 * We support Linux and MacOS in current stage, Ubuntu 16.04 or higher, along with MacOS 10.14.1 are tested and supported.
 Simply run the following `pip install` in an environment that has `python >= 3.5`.